priyatam/pie/README.md

 These toolkits are built for developers.
 For different abstractions.

-It requires a lot of work for an average, yet smart user to perform simple tasks, like moving content from one site to another, changing design on the fly, modifying templates that are user-friendly, adding basic logic to analyze, filter, and distribute content to any device.
+It requires a lot of work for an average, yet smart user to perform simple tasks, like moving content from one site to another, changing design on the fly, modifying templates that are user-friendly, adding basic logic to analyze, filter, and distribute content to other apps.

 Things shouldn’t be this way.
 Not in 2013.